keboola/connection-docs/transformations/dev-prod-mode/dev-prod-mode.md

 ## Private Beta Warning
 Development/Production Mode is currently in private beta.
 Some features may not work as expected.
 Please bear with us while we polish all necessities.
-Any feedback is welcome at ideas@keboola.com.
+Any feedback is welcome at https://ideas.keboola.com/.

 ## Before You Start
-Before you start using Development/Production Mode, you need to create a testing project under the [Free Plan](/management/payg-project/) (available on our [website](https://www.keboola.com/)).
-Send your request for testing this beta feature to Keboola Support with the project URL/ID, for example, `https://connection.north-europe.azure.keboola.com/admin/projects/1255/dashboard`, and we will give you access.
+To request to be a beta tester for this feature please ask via the support button in your project.

 In the next steps, we will create and configure a transformation to demonstrate the modes on.